 The Standard Days Method (SDM)® is an effective, modern natural method of family planning developed through scientific analysis of the fertile time in the woman's menstrual cycle.

-Recent guidance from USAID and WHO describes how the method, with its low supply cost and attractiveness for couples who have not previously used contraception, can be procured by programs and offered by different levels of providers.
+Recent guidance from WHO describes how the method, with its low supply cost and attractiveness for couples who have not previously used contraception, can be procured by programs and offered by different levels of providers.

 By the end of this course, the learner will be able to:

 - Define the Standard Days Method® and CycleBeads® and how it works

 Understand the factors that facilitate or limit use of SDM, including common misconceptions

 Describe how SDM and CycleBeads can be made more available in country programs